 Great question!
 First of all, I encourage you to confirm exactly what type of food sensitivity testing was performed.
-For purposes of this reply, I am going to assume that this was a Total IgG food antibody panel which measures sensitivities and are a marker of the adaptive immune system’s reactions to foods.
-Essentially, the test is measuring when the immune system is reacting to a common (and perhaps quite healthy!) food as though it were a foreign invader by developing antibodies.
+For purposes of this reply, I am going to assume that this was a Total IgG food antibody panel which measures “sensitivities” (which can progress to officially be “type 3 hypersensitivity”) and are a marker of the adaptive immune system’s reactions to foods.
+Essentially, the test is measuring when the immune system is reacting to a consumed (and perhaps quite healthy!) food as though it were a foreign invader by developing antibodies and forming immune complexes.
 And you are absolutely right that she needs to heal these sensitivities before she can use those foods for any type of cleanse.
 A cleanse is a great idea, but one step at a time – in the right order – will allow the right kind of healing.

 First of all, it’s important to realize that no single food allergy/sensitivity/intolerance panel is going to yield a comprehensive and fully accurate list of all foods that might be causing inflammation and/or discomfort in your clients.
 IgG antibodies are only one type of reaction that the body can have to a perceived threat (e.g. a food).
 We can also have an IgA-mediated response (which happens in the mucous membranes of the body, such as the gut lining).
-The other (larger) half of the immune system is innate immunity which might also be reacting to foods and causing her discomfort/inflammation (and does not produce antibodies).
-Similarly, someone may have outright (even violent) allergies to a food and thus generate large amounts of IgE antibodies in reaction to that food, but there may be no IgG antibody generation.
+Similarly, someone may have an outright (even violent) allergy to a food and thus generate significant IgE antibodies in reaction to that food, but there may be no IgG or IgA antibody generation.
 Food intolerances such as lactose or fructose intolerance are not reactions from the immune system at all, but your client will still suffer from consuming these foods.
-The body can also react to lectins, mycotoxins, and other triggers in food which will not show up on a typical food antibody panel.
+The body can also react to lectins, mycotoxins, chemical additives, and other triggers in food which will not show up on a typical food antibody panel.
 Bottom line: this complexity can make it hard to “nail down” food sensitivities/allergies clearly.
 And it’s one of the reasons why the “gold standard” of identification of these issues is through 100% food elimination for 2-3 months followed by a reintroduction challenge.

 A test called the ALCAT (and its refined follow-on, Mediator Release Testing (MRT)) is designed to assess the body’s innate immune system response to a food.
 Some practitioners use these panels with great results; others question the lack of clinical study validating their accuracy and repeatable results (and our overall ability to assess innate immune system sensitivity to foods in general).
 I personally do not use ALCAT testing in my practice at all.

 But back to your client!
 In my experience, the only way to thoroughly eliminate the severe IgG-mediated food sensitivities is to eliminate it for a time.
 Not just reduce it.
 But rather 100% eliminate it – cold turkey – for a time to allow IgG antibodies to disappear and then reintroduce the food.
-I believe she needs to eliminate all the Severe and Moderate sensitivities 100% for at least 3-4 months initially (perhaps longer but this is a good starting point).
-Personally, I think the “Low” foods are fine for her to continue to eat occasionally (1-2x/week) but not every day, so be sure to have her look through the list carefully and decide what foods need more rotation.
-The good news is that if she can eliminate her sensitivities cold-turkey, there is a very good chance she will be able to reintroduce all or nearly all of them with no effects after a few months (and thus be able to add them back into her diet).
+I believe she likely needs to eliminate all the Severe and Moderate sensitivities 100% for at least 3-4 months initially (perhaps longer but this is a good starting point).
+The “Low” foods are likely fine for her to continue to eat occasionally (1-2x/week) but not every day, so be sure to have her look through the list carefully and decide what foods need more rotation.
+The good news is that if she can eliminate her most severe sensitivities cold-turkey (*and* prioritize calming the immune system and healing any enhanced intestinal permeability in the interim), there is a very good chance she will be able to reintroduce all or nearly all of them with no effects after a few months (and thus be able to add them back into her diet).

 I usually recommend a 4-month elimination because it usually takes the client a few weeks to fully eliminate them (and officially “start the clock”) and get in a true 3 months of full elimination.

 Keep in mind that the development of a sensitivity is not an indication in any way of the “healthiness” (or toxicity) of a food – just a measure of her unique immune system’s response to it.
-And she may feel uncomfortable after eating some low-ranked foods because her body’s reaction is more digestive in nature (vs. immune).
+And she may feel uncomfortable after eating some low-IgG-ranked foods due to maldigestion vs. any type of immune response.

-If she has many Avoid category foods and most of them are foods she eats often, then it’s likely that she has Leaky Gut, a situation in which semi-digested food leaks through and has extended exposure to our immune system “police station” in the gut lining (called our “GALT”, gut-associated lymphoid tissue).
-Obviously the immune system is going to react to this even with alarm (food is on the wrong side of the intestinal “fence”!).
-I have spoken before about intestinal permeability, and this post might be helpful.
+If she has many Severe category foods and most of them are foods she eats often, then it’s likely that she has Leaky Gut, a situation in which the immune system has extended exposure to semi-digested food in our immune system “police station” in the gut lining (called our “GALT”, gut-associated lymphoid tissue).
+Obviously the immune system is going to react to this event with alarm (maldigested food is on the wrong side of the intestinal “fence”!).
+I have written many times about intestinal permeability, and this post might be helpful.
 Unfortunately, this situation is not uncommon given our cultural bias toward large use of antibiotics, over-the-counter painkillers, and chronic stress – all very damaging to the gut.
-In the case of leaky gut, it’s important to heal the permeability while eliminating the foods, or the sensitivities will not go away permanently.
-After she begins eliminating the foods fully, I recommend she do all of the following, important steps:
+In the case of leaky gut, it’s important to heal the excessive permeability while eliminating the foods, or an individual is likely to develop a follow-on set of sensitivities to the new foods they are choosing.
+After she begins eliminating the foods fully, I recommend you consider all of the following, important steps:

-After she has fully eliminated a food 100% for at least 3 months (again, I prefer 4 – for greater chance of success), she can do a “reintroduction challenge” of one food at a time.
+After she has fully eliminated a food 100% for at least 3 full months, she can do a “reintroduction challenge” of one food at a time.
 Let’s say one of her sensitivities is to broccoli.
 While continuing to eliminate all other sensitivities, she can “challenge” her immune system with broccoli by consuming two normally-sized servings twice during the day for three days in a row.
 Then stop.
 Not little bites here and there – real, full servings (~1 cup).
-Have her pay very careful attention to any inflammatory response from her body during those three days (or the day or two afterward).
+Have her pay careful attention to any inflammatory response from her body during those 3-4 days.
 Symptoms may include reactions like headache, acid reflux, strong fatigue, brain fog, eczema, aching joint, sustained nasal congestion (or post nasal drip with clearing of throat).
 Note that it might be physiological or it might be purely neurological.
-If there is no reaction, then she is fine to resume eating that food (in a well-balanced diet).
-Take at least a 3-day break in between each new food challenge, and only challenge one food at a time.
+If there is no reaction, then she is likely fine to resume eating that food (in a well-balanced diet).
+Take at least a few-day break in between each new food challenge, and only challenge one food at a time.
 After ~4 months, I find most foods can now be tolerated.
 However, there is often a food or two that requires a further elimination (for a total of 6-7 months).
 Very occasionally, I find there is a food that simply cannot be successfully reintroduced, even after a year of elimination; these are likely permanent sensitivities that simply need to be avoided long-term.